rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

-  feature.EXPORT_AND_RESTORE - Represents the set of permissions required for export and restore operations.FILE_LEVEL_RECOVERY - Represents the set of permissions required for file-level recovery operations.SNAPSHOT_PRIVATE_ACCESS - Represents the set of permissions required for private access to disk snapshots.
+  feature.EXPORT_AND_RESTORE - Represents the set of permissions required for export and restore operations.FILE_LEVEL_RECOVERY - Represents the set of permissions required for file-level recovery operations.SNAPSHOT_PRIVATE_ACCESS - Represents the set of permissions required for private access to disk snapshots.EXPORT_AND_RESTORE_POWER_OFF_VM - Represents the set of permissions required for export and restore operations with VM power off capability.
+  SERVERS_AND_APPS
+  CLOUD_CLUSTER_ES - Represents the basic set of permissions required to onboard the feature.SAP_HANA_SS_BASIC - Represents the basic set of permissions required for SAP HANA snapshot support.SAP_HANA_SS_RECOVERY - Represents the set of permissions required for SAP HANA recovery operations.
   EXOCOMPUTE
-  BASIC - Represents the basic set of permissions required to onboard the feature.PRIVATE_ENDPOINTS - Represents the set of permissions required for usage of private endpoints.CUSTOMER_MANAGED_BASIC - Represents the permissions required to enable customer-managed Exocompute feature.
+  BASIC - Represents the basic set of permissions required to onboard the feature.PRIVATE_ENDPOINTS - Represents the set of permissions required for usage of private endpoints.CUSTOMER_MANAGED_BASIC - Represents the permissions required to enable customer-managed Exocompute feature.AKS_CUSTOM_PRIVATE_DNS_ZONE - Represents the permissions required for AKS custom private DNS zone configuration.SERVICE_ENDPOINT_AUTOMATION - Represents the permissions required for service endpoint automation.
-  SERVERS_AND_APPS
-  CLOUD_CLUSTER_ES - Represents the basic set of permissions required to onboard the feature.
   ~> Note: Even though the resource_group_name and the resource_group_region fields are marked as optional you should always specify them.
 They are marked as optional to simplify the migration of